naixard/naixard.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my website!
+### Welcome to my website!

-I’m Adrian, a Senior Engineer at DNV with over eight years of experience designing offshore wind turbines.
-My work focuses on offshore wind-related numerical simulations, like hydrodynamic analysis, coupled analysis, and more.
+I’m Adrian, currently a Senior Engineer dealing with numerical analysis of offshore wind at DNV.
+I am highly interested in numerical analysis and computer graphics.

+### Some things about me:
+- 💻 Numerical software families I'm proficient at: [Sesam](https://sesam.dnv.com/), [Bladed](https://www.dnv.com/software/services/bladed/), [OpenFAST](https://www.nrel.gov/wind/nwtc/openfast.html), [Ansys Aqwa](https://www.ansys.com/products/structures/ansys-mechanical), [Autodesk Inventor](https://www.autodesk.com/products/inventor/overview)
+- 🎓 Contributed 5 research articles (3 as primary author) to NEDO's [Hibiki project](https://www.nedo.go.jp/floating/)
+- 🗾 As of January 2025, I have been living in Japan for a grand total of 9 years (0.25 years in Kawasaki, 6.5 years in Osaka, and 2.25 years in Yokohama)
-When I’m not immersed in engineering, I enjoy exploring astronomy, reading books (and manga), and unwinding with video games.
+- 📚 I enjoy reading books and unwinding with video games 🎮

-This site is my little corner of the internet—a space to share my thoughts, jot down notes from my recent studies, and maybe, just maybe, create something useful for you.
-Stick around, and I hope you’ll find something interesting here!